Career Experiences

 The Success of Two Legal PAs at Allen Overy

 Michelle Gager from Career Legal had the opportunity to gain valuable insight into the world of job sharing at global law firm Allen & Overy.
 She interviewed Jane Templeman and Joanne Mackay, who started their careers as Legal PAs and now job share as Group Managers in Litigation & Tax.
-Jane and Joanne are a great inspiration to ILSPA’s Students and Members.
+Jane and Joanne are a great inspiration to ILSPA(link is external)’s Students and Members.
 When Jane started at Allen & Overy as a Legal PA, she did not have any previous legal experience and learnt on the job.
 Joanne started the firm as a junior Legal PA and worked her way up.

 Jane Templeman – Group Manager in Litigation and Tax at Allen & Overy